realityexpander/How_to_program_from_ground_up/Hardware.md

-# HARDWARE — We Must Have A Machine To Do The Work (Until We All Attain Accurate Psychic Powers)
+# HARDWARE — We Must Have A Machine To Do The Work
+  - ### Until We All Attain Accurate Psychic Powers, there must be some kind of mechanical or electronic device to do the work.

 # Low Level Hardware Implementations

-## The Wire & the Light Bulb & the Battery
+## The Wire & the Battery
+  - ### BIG IDEA — A wire can be used to represent a logical "state": Is electricity flowing or not flowing?
+  - This is the most basic representation of a "state" in computing, and the underlying principle of all computing.
 - We are using this arrangement to represent a logic "state"
     - This is the most basic representation of a "state" in computing
 - Connected or not connected?
 (1 or 0)
     - But we don't really know its state until we measure it somehow (like with a voltmeter or a light bulb)

+## The Simple Switch & Light Bulb
+  - ### BIG IDEA — A switch can be used to represent a logic "state".
+      - This is the most basic representation of a "state" in computing
+      - Easier to manipulate for humans than a bare wire

+        [<img src="assets/simpleSwitch.png" width="400">]()
   - Add visual Feedback - Light on or off (1 or 0)
     - Even though the light has in reality many, many different states constantly changing over time, we can still use it to represent a single state at time: Either on or off.
     - In this way, we can use the light to represent a "bit" of information, which is the most basic unit of information in computing.
-## The Simple Switch
-  - ### BIG IDEA — A switch can be used to represent a logic "state"
-      - This is the most basic representation of a "state" in computing
-      - Easier to manipulate for humans than a bare wire

-        [<img src="assets/simpleSwitch.png" width="400">]()

     - Simple switches can be used to represent two boolean logic operations: AND and OR
       - Two switches in series represent a Logical AND gate
       - Two switches in parallel represent a Logical OR gate
   - These operations are called "gates," conceptually similar to someone following a path across a fence, you can only